christopher-kleine/slt/README.md

 - `Count`: Counts all entries that pass the provided function.
 - `Diff`: Return the elements that are in only one of two slices.
 - `Find`: Find returns the first element that match the predicate.
-- `Group`: Creates a map of slices, grouped by the provided function.
+- `GroupBy`: Creates a map of slices, grouped by the provided function.
+- `Intersect`: Takes 2 slices and returns a new slice containing overlapping elements.
 - `Map`: Creates a new slice based on the provided function.
 - `None`: Checks if no entry passes the provided function.
 - `Overlap / OverlapFunc`: Checks if two slices have overlapping entries.